-First Came Kidney Failure, Then There Was The $540,842 Bill For Dialysis
+First Came Kidney Failure.
+Then There Was The $540,842 Bill For Dialysis

 Then the bills came.

 Patient: Sovereign Valentine, 50, a personal trainer in Plains, Mont.
-He is insured by Allegiance, through his wife's work as a doctor in a rural hospital.
+He is insured by Allegiance through his wife's work as a doctor in a rural hospital.

 Service provider: Fresenius Medical Care, one of two companies (along with rival DaVita) that control about 70% of the U.S. dialysis market.